PraveerDegun/Excel-Project-using-Hockey-club-data/README.md

 ## 📌 Purpose

-This project supports the development of a centralized app to manage hockey teams more effectively.
+This project supports the development of a centralized app to manage sports teams more effectively.
 It helps organize:
 - Team communication
 - Fixture and event planning
 - Attendance tracking